Request a Call

 What Makes Good KPIs for Software Projects?

-Quality metrics project management — what makes good KPIs
+Quality metrics project management —what makes good KPIs

 Make the Connection Between Metrics and Goals

-Keep the Focus on Tendencies, not Numbers
+Keep the Focus on Tendencies, Not Numbers

-Software metrics are very seductive to management because complex processes are presented as simple numbers, and those numbers are easy to compare to other numbers, so when the software metric target is reached, it’s easy to declare success.
+Software Agile metrics are very seductive to management because complex processes are presented as simple numbers, and those numbers are easy to compare to other numbers, so when the software metric target is reached, it’s easy to declare success.
 Failure to reach that number lets software development teams know that they still need to work toward that goal.

-These simple goals don’t provide as much information about how software metrics are changing, because any single data point is not as meaningful as the trend of which it is a part.
+These simple goals don’t provide as much information about how software Agile metrics are changing, because any single data point is not as meaningful as the trend of which it is a part.
 Analyzing why a trend line is moving in a certain direction or at what rate it is moving will tell you more about the process, and trends will also show what effect any change in the process has on progress.

 If the goal is not achieved, it can, unfortunately, be perceived as a failure, but a trend line that shows progress toward a goal provides encouragement and insight on how to reach that goal.